hoodaajay99/c_programming/docs/14-Variables-and-Data-Types/04-Enums-and-Chars/Enums-and-Chars.md

 ## Enums (Enumeration) in C / C++

 - Enumeration (or enum) is a user defined data type in C.
-- Emum is used to assign names to integral constants.
+- Enum is used to assign names to integral constants.
-- Emum make a program easy to read and maintain.
+- Enum make a program easy to read and maintain.

 ## Syntax of Enums (Enumeration) in C / C++